Unity-Technologies/Robotics-Nav2-SLAM-Example/readmes/custom_viz.md

 - Return to Unity.
 Select the `TrailVisualizer` object, and in the Inspector, find this `PoseTrailVisualizer` component.

     Change the `History Length` field to however many goals you would like to track over time--for example, `5`.

+- Before we test it, we'll want to set this as the new default visualizer for `/goal_pose` messages.
+In your `TrailVisualizer` object, add the `Priority Setter` component.

+    > This value will default to `0`, giving it a higher priority than the default visualizers.

 - Enter Play mode.
 Click the `Topics` button in the top-left HUD to open the list of subscribed topics.
 Find the `/goal_pose` topic and toggle on `2D` if it's not already on.